New I-20 Students

 Rooms in private residences

 Apartments/ townhomes/ condominiums can be rented by yourself or shared by multiple students depending on the lease options of the apartment complex.
 It is reasonable to expect off-campus housing to cost between $500 to $800 per month, depending on the number of people sharing the expenses which include monthly rent and utilities (water, phone, electricity, gas, trash, cable etc.).
 A security deposit (usually one month's rent) is also required for most off-campus housing.
 In addition, utility companies (phone, electricity, etc.) may require deposits in advance as well.
+Find assistance with internet or cable TV.

 STEP 6: Check In and English Placement Test